ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 Grey kitchen cabinets should be well illuminated, especially if it's a dark grey color.
 Make sure right before making a purchase wheter the light doesn't deflect the colors, which might make the grey front look poorly.

 A classic grey kitchen is not boring, provided that the tradition is supported by a little bit of modernity.

+{% faqItem %}
+{% faqQuestion %}
+What walls go with grey kitchen cabinets?
+{% endfaqQuestion %}

+{% faqAnswer %}
+If you have grey cabinets in your kitchen, the best solution is painting the walls white or uniform grey.
+Grey color is versatile enough, so you can also try more bold combinations.
+Grey cabinets look perfect with yellow, green and orange colors.
+{% endfaqAnswer %}
+{% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+What countertops are best for grey kitchen?
+{% endfaqQuestion %}

+{% faqAnswer %}
+The most popular solution is matching grey kitchen with wooden or stone countertops.
+The variety of choice is wide, as there are many types of wood and stone.
+A grey kitchen with wooden counter is more universal than the one with stone top.
+{% endfaqAnswer %}
+{% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+What color looks best with grey cabinets?
+{% endfaqQuestion %}

+{% faqAnswer %}
+Grey furniture is very universal, therefore it looks good with most colors.
+The most popular colors to combine with grey are green, yellow and white.
+A less common, but equally impressive match is grey furniture and fuchsia elements.
+{% endfaqAnswer %}
+{% endfaqItem %}